ksparekh/MoviesOnDemand/README.md

 Design and implement a WebAPI service project which is production ready for Internet Movies On Demand service.

-● Register new user (For Admin &amp; Viewer)
+1. Register new user (For Admin &amp; Viewer)
-● Login (For Admin &amp; Viewer)
+2. Login (For Admin &amp; Viewer)
-● Create new Category of Videos (Only for Admin)
+3. Create new Category of Videos (Only for Admin)
-● Add new videos to a category ( Only for Admin)
+4. Add new videos to a category ( Only for Admin)
-● Get list of categories &amp; videos (For Admin &amp; Viewer) ● Delete a category (Only for Admin)
+5. Get list of categories &amp; videos (For Admin &amp; Viewer)
+6. Delete a category (Only for Admin)
-● Update video description (Only for Admin)
+7. Update video description (Only for Admin)

 # Folder Structure

-Controllers -> REST endpoint controller
+1. Controllers -> REST endpoint controller
-Data -> DB Context Class, Repository Interface and Concrete Implementation of Repository for the DB Context Models -> Movie and User specific Model classes RepositoryServiceLocator -> Service Locator to locate the Repository of DB Context Utils -> Password Encryption Utility
+2. Data -> DB Context Class, Repository Interface and Concrete Implementation of Repository for the DB Context
+3. Models -> Movie and User specific Model classes 4.RepositoryServiceLocator -> Service Locator to locate the Repository of DB Context
+5. Utils -> Password Encryption Utility

 # Design Patterns Implemented